vrandezo/lambda-cli/README.md

 The config.json file allows to configure the following settings:
 - natural language (key "language", value MediaWiki language code)
-- where to load the data from (key "data", value either the URL or the path to a local directory, the ZID is replaced by $1)
+- where to load the data from (key "wiki", either the URL or the path to a local directory, the ZID is replaced by $1)
 - cache: path to a local directory for storing the cached files (key "cache")